 Tesla vs Other Auto Manufacturers

 While Tesla has enjoyed a headstart in the market and arguably employs the most sophisticated hardware of any consumer-grade vehicle currently, other car manufacturers are slowly catching up.
 Most notably are those car manufacturers who employ the Mobileye system.
-This was the same system Tesla originally used in Autopilot Hardware 1 (AP1) unit 2016 when Tesla decided to build its own system.
-Manufacturers using the Mobileye EyeQ3 (as used in AP1), include GM with Super Cruise, Nissan / Infinity with ProPilot and Volvo with Pilot Assist.
+This was the same system Tesla originally utilized in Autopilot Hardware 1 (AP1) until 2016 when Tesla decided to build its own system.
+Manufacturers using the Mobileye EyeQ 3 (as used in AP1), include GM with Super Cruise, Nissan / Infinity with ProPilot and Volvo with Pilot Assist.
 GM’s Super Cruise is considered the closest to Tesla currently, but can only be used on certain, highly mapped roads.
+See our Cars with Autopilot article for more.

-In 2019, Mobileye is releasing their EyeQ4 system to manufacturers which will be much closer to what Tesla offers.
-For example a full-optioned 2019 BMW X5 will be one of the first non-Tesla vehicles to offer automatic lane changes besides Mercedes.
+In 2019, Mobileye released their EyeQ 4 system to manufacturers which will be much closer to what Tesla offers.
+For example, a fully-optioned 2019 BMW X5 is one of the first non-Tesla vehicles to offer automatic lane changes besides Mercedes.
 That said, no other manufacturer has been as aggressive in pursuing self-driving technology as Tesla and building powerful hardware into every car, creating legions of fans eagerly anticipating each new software release.

 So what can you expect if you purchase a Tesla today?
-Read on as we break down all the Autopilot features.
+Read on as we break down all the Autopilot and Full Self-Driving features.

 Autopilot 2.0 (AP2) Hardware vs. Autopilot 1.0 (AP1)